It’s not all soccer practice and Starbucks runs. Homemaking is a real job that can save you the equivalent of a full-time salary. Here’s how.

 First, tackle cooking at home and work your way down the list.

-Of all the things that saves you money, this is number one for a reason.
-Feeding a family can feel like a full time job.
-But it can also save you the equivalent of a full time salary.
+Of all the things that save you money, this is number one for a reason.
+Feeding a family can feel like a full-time job.
+But it can also save you the equivalent of a full-time salary.

-If you have the time, you can experiment with making your own bread, making salad dressings, bulk cooking, canning and more.
+If you have the time, you can experiment with making your own bread, salad dressings, bulk cooking, canning, and more.

 But before you do all that, nail the basics.
 The basics of saving money in the kitchen are this: